 “They don’t call it class warfare until we fight back.” —A poster raised by protesters at an Occupy Wall Street demonstration.

 Global warming and other factors (such as pollution and acidification of the oceans) are leading to very rapid climate change.
 The graphic at the right shows the changes in average temperatures in 2014 compared to the average temperatures in the years 1951-1980.
-As the graphic notes, 2014 was overall the hottest year on record, and 14 of the 15 warmest years on record have occurred since 2000.
+As the graphic notes, 2014 was overall the hottest year on record (up to that time), and 14 of the 15 warmest years on record have occurred since 2000.

 Climate change is one of the many severe and ever worsening consequences of the indifference of the capitalist ruling classes to the welfare of the people of the world and to the state of the world itself.
 Tremendous disruptions to the production of food are occurring, whole regions are suffering as deserts spread, and a worldwide major extinction episode is occurring for large numbers of animals and plants.